skyportlabs/documentation/src/pages/docs/webserver.md

 sudo systemctl restart nginx
 ```

 # Done!
-Go to your Domain and view the new fresh update with no ip+port url :)
+Head over to Your Domain :)